Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 It’s simply a scientific fact based on human physiology that your physical performance declines when it’s hot and humid.

-Accordingly, it’s unreasonable to expect yourself to nail split times and maintain the paces you can hit under more reasonable weather.
+Accordingly, it is unreasonable to expect yourself to nail split times and maintain the paces you can hit under more reasonable weather.

-This is another reason why focusing on effort is more important than running pace when it’s hot and humid.
+This is another reason why focusing on effort is more important than running pace in hot and humid conditions.

-To ensure you are well-hydrated for all hot-weather runs, check out our Hydration Guide For Runners.
+To ensure you are well-hydrated for all hot-weather runs, check out our next guide:

 Photo of author